 I have some beautiful tomatoes ripening right now.

 I have a large round variety that is great for burgers and sandwiches, some roma tomatoes that are great for salsa recipes, and some grape tomatoes that are so sweet that I pluck them into my mouth right off the vine.

 I like using the grape tomatoes in this recipe.
 Their sweetness is a nice contrast to the stronger garlic and sweet basil flavors.

 This recipe is one of those that would drive my daughter crazy.
 She gives me a hard time when she wants a recipe and I tell her to just throw this and that together.
 Well, that is basically what we do with this recipe.
 Like I said, you can make a single serving, or make up a large bowl.

-For the dressing, you can just drizzle on a bit of olive oil and balsamic vinegar or a good italian dressing.
-I made a balsamic viniagrette that is an Emerill Lagasse Food Network recipe.
-I keep it in the refrigerator and it’s my go to salad dressing.
-I’ve included the dressing recipe for you as well.
+For the dressing, you can just drizzle on a bit of olive oil and balsamic vinegar or a good Italian dressing.
+I keep it in the refrigerator and it’s my go-to salad dressing.

 I add fresh mozzarella pearls to the salad right before serving.
 If you add them to soon, they can get mushy.
 You can slice or cube fresh mozzarella yourself if you don’t have the pearls.